 - The conversion process converts one node at a time.
-The second node should be converted as soon as possible after the first node. - StorNext operating files will be moved to the HaShared file system, and this move cannot easily be reversed.

-- Following conversion, the Primary server is identified by the vIP for Replication/Deduplication. - Replication/Deduplication policies must be changed to use the vIP: - The global policy for each file system must use it as the "Address for Replication and Deduplication" - Replication policies must use it as the Target for Replication Schedules - If multilink is configured, the vIP address should be used.
+The second node should be converted as soon as possible after the first node. - StorNext operating files will be moved to the HaShared file system, and this move cannot easily be reversed. - Following conversion, the Primary node is identified by the vIP for Replication/Deduplication. - Replication/Deduplication policies must be changed to use the vIP: - The global policy for each file system must use it as the "Address for Replication and Deduplication" - Replication policies must use it as the Target for Replication Schedules - If multilink is configured, the vIP address should be used. - Prior to the conversion you MUST verify that users and groups created by StorNext on both MDCs have the same (numeric) uid/gid.
+If they do not have the same uid/gid, permission problems will occur after converting to HA.